 What is special about the lucid dream?
 It can serve as a training method for athletes and artists.
 It has been proven that certain activities or processes, such as the gymnastics of a freestyle on the ingot, which are practiced virtually in a lucid dream, then work better in reality.

-What does an out of body experience with near-death experiences have in common?
+What does an astral travel have in common with near-death experiences?
 Well, there are many similarities: you can fly and see the world from above.
-Astral travelers can fly to the Moon or through space without a space suit, as is also reported in some NTE.
+Astral travelers can fly to the Moon or through space without a space suit, as is also reported in some NDEs.
 Astral travelers sometimes talk to the deceased.
-Astral Travelers can go to a place of their choice by willpower without having to travel long distances.
+Astral travelers can go to a place of their choice by willpower without having to travel long distances.

 The world of the astral travelers is a world of desire.
-Beginners first learn how to use them.
-You have to focus on wanting to fly, otherwise you start walking again with 2 legs, which is just as possible.
-The world is deformable by your own will, for example, you can extend his arm to better grip an object.
+Beginners first learn how to use it.
+You have to focus on wanting to fly, otherwise you will walk again with 2 legs, which is just as possible.
+The world is deformable by your own will, for example, you can extend your arm to better grip an object.
 It’s a completely different reality than our 3D world, but you can look over from the astral world’s point of view into the real world.
-The astral world feels real, and special techniques – reality check – are necessary to make sure you are “dreaming” or awake at all.
+The astral world feels real, and special techniques – reality check – are necessary to make even sure if you are “dreaming” or ifyou are awake.

 Where are the differences between the astral world and the world of near-death experiences?
 Usually this feeling of security and being loved is missing.
-Sometimes there is a lack of guidance from other spirits – however, e.g. Robert Monroe of “helpers” during his out of body experience.
-It is missing the life review.
-It lacks the tunnel experience.
-And, of course, there is no confrontation with the threshold, the warning not to move on here, the choice of whether to finally go to the afterlife or return to earth.
+Sometimes there is a lack of guidance from other spirits – however, e.g. Robert Monroe reports of “helpers” during his astral travel.
+The life review is missing.
+The tunnel experience lacks.
+And, of course, there is no confrontation with the threshold, the warning not to move on here, the choice of whether to finally go to the beyond or return to earth.
 Of course, these differences are related to the particular situation of the NDE.

-Some Near-Death Experienced report that they as well as astral travelers through their will can go to a certain place, this usually happens before the tunnel experience.
-Or maybe some of the differences come simply because the near-death experience is unique and relatively short, while out of body experiences keep returning and you have time and opportunity to deal with the new world.
+Some Near-Death Experiencers report that they can go as well as astral travelers through their will to a certain place, this usually happens before the tunnel experience.
+Or maybe some of the differences result simply because the near-death experience is unique and relatively short, while astral travels keep returning and you have time and opportunity to deal with the new world.

 Hallucination or reality?

 Now comes the crucial question.
 Many lucid dreamers are uncertain at first, because they perceive the lucid dream as “real”, even though it is a “dream”.
 Many then do experiments.
-For example, there is one case where someone visited a friend’s apartment during his lucid dream, and she just had a visitor the lilac dreamer did not know.
-He was later able to correctly describe all the details of the visitor to his acquaintance.
-William Buhlman and Robert Monroe describe numerous experiments with which they have verified the truth in their personal out of body experience.
+For example, there is one case where someone visited a friend’s apartment during his lucid dream, and she just had a visitor the lucid dreamer did not know.
+He was later able to correctly describe all the visitor’s details to his acquaintance.
+William Buhlman and Robert Monroe describe numerous experiments with which they have verified the truthfulness in their personal astral travel.

-The physicist T. Campbell, as a subject with Robert Monroe, has made numerous experiments related to reality.
+The physicist T. Campbell, as a test person with Robert Monroe, has made numerous experiments related to reality.
 For example, he had the task of reading in the printing department of a newspaper editors the headlines of the newspaper, which will appear only the next day, and to report on the headlines.
 These experiments took 2 years.
 I assume that he reports about it in his work “My Big TOE”.
-He also made dream journeys together with his son at night, and the son reported exactly these experiences to the mother the next day.
+He also made astral travels together with his son at night, and the son reported exactly these experiences to the mother the next day.

-Marko Huemer reports that he often meets lighthearted friends at night.
-You get each other out of the body and undertake out of body experiences.
-In the awake life one can adjust the experiences.
-For him, the world of soft dreams is, of course, just as real a world as our 3D world.
-Experienced Lighthouses have hundreds of individual proofs of the truthfulness of your personal experiences.
+Marko Huemer reports that he often meets clear dream friends at night.
+They get each other out of the body and undertake astral travels.
+In the awake life they can match the experiences.
+For him, the world of clear dreams is, of course, a world just as real as our 3D world.
+Experienced lucid dreamers have hundreds of individual proofs of the truthfulness of their personal experiences.
 Only someone who is not a lucid dreamer himself has no universal proof.

-I assume that one actually leaves his body during the out of body experience and goes into otherworldly worlds.
+I assume that one actually leaves his body during the astral travel and goes into otherworldly regions.
 There are countless individual evidences in the literature.
-However, I do not currently have a general systematic investigation of this question.
+However at present, I do not know a general systematic investigation of this question.